TonnyL/WhatsNew/README.md

     WhatsNewItem("Nice Icons", "Completely customize colors, texts and icons.", R.drawable.ic_heart), WhatsNewItem("Such Easy", "Setting this up only takes 2 lines of code, impressive you say?", R.drawable.ic_thumb_up), WhatsNewItem("Very Sleep", "It helps you get more sleep by writing less code.", R.drawable.ic_satisfied_face), WhatsNewItem("Text Only", "No icons?
-Just go with plain text.")
+Just go with plain text.", WhatsNewItem.NO_IMAGE_RES_ID) ).presentAutomatically(this@MainActivity)
-).presentAutomatically(this@MainActivity)
 ```